 Winter might be setting in, but don’t be swapping your sunnies and flip flops for a full-body onesie and fur ushanka-hat just yet.
 When the weather gets colder there’s only one direction you should be headed: south.
 That’s right, let me introduce you to the strange phenomena that is experiencing summer during winter, aka winter break abroad in the Southern hemisphere!

-Not only will short term programs abroad get you off the couch and away from binge-watching Elf, The Nightmare Before Christmas, and other seasonal viewing staples, these programs are the perfect way of escaping the long, cold days in the Northern hemisphere.
+Not only will short term programs abroad, even 2 week study abroad programs, get you off the couch and away from binge-watching Elf, The Nightmare Before Christmas, and other seasonal viewing staples, these programs are the perfect way of escaping the long, cold days in the Northern hemisphere.
 Instead of making the focus of your vacation the number of s’mores you can consume in one sitting, act smart by embarking on a winter break study abroad adventure, embody the spirit of Christmas giving as a winter break volunteer abroad, or be kind to your resume with winter internships abroad.

 Bring on the sunshine as we run you through the best places to travel in December and January, for those of you that want to escape those otherwise unavoidable winter blues.